Röki: Plot

 Deep in the mountains, a young girl named Tove lives with her father, Henrik, and her younger brother Lars.
-When Lars was just a baby, his and Tove's mother, Eva, passed away, leaving Henrik grief-stricken and spending most of his days asleep in front of the fire.
+When Lars was just a baby, his and Tove's mother, Eva, died, leaving Henrik grief-stricken and spending most of his days asleep in front of the fire.
 Thus it is left up to Tove to care for her father and her more imaginative younger brother Lars, who loves fairy tales and often acts like he can see the creatures from those folk tales.
 One night, as Tove is putting Lars to bed, she decides to read Lars their mother's favorite fairy tale, about the Jötnar and the Baby, which Eva had always told Tove was real.
 The fairy tale goes that there existed four giant guardians of an enchanted forest, Jötunbjörn the Bear of Autumn, Jötunhjort the Stag of Summer, Jötunúlfur the Wolf of Spring, and Jötunravn the Raven of Winter.
 Soon humans came to the forest, and a humble woodcutter caught the Raven's eye, falling in love with him.
 The Raven took human form and assumed the name Rörka, marrying the man and becoming pregnant.
 However, because the child was only half-human, he was wild and dangerous.
 Horrified, the other three guardians imprisoned Rörka and her son in the prison realm of Utangard.

 That very same night, the children's home is attacked by a pitch-black creature.
 The children managed to escape down the mountain, but Henrik is left trapped beneath debris and surrounded by fire, and he forces Tove and Lars to leave him behind.
 The two children escape into the forest at the base of the mountain, intending to reach the nearby town for help, but Lars, momentarily forgetting the danger and distracted by his imagination, is separated from his sister and captured by the monster.
 Tove manages to pursue the two to a portal at the edge of a lake, and sees Lars just as the monster's claw grabs him and drags Lars through the portal.
 Tove is unable to reach the portal in time as it closes.
 Lars is taken to Utangard, where the monster is revealed to be Röki the son of Rörka, who intends to use Lars, because he is forest-born and thus touched by magic, as a sacrifice in a ritual of dark magic to transform Röki into a human, intending to give her son the life she believes he deserves as humans cannot accept monsters.
 The ritual had previously been attempted before, but has failed each time, with the previous children dying before Röki could be transformed.
 During the ritual, Lars and Röki begin to grow close, and develop a friendly bond, which Rörka writes off and tries to prevent her son from making it more painful than it has to be.